kubeshop/monokle/docs/kustomize.md

 (here we can see the 10 resources included by the selected kustomization)

-and hovering the link-icon to the left of the kustomization name shows its incoming links:
+Hovering the link-icon to the left of the kustomization name shows its incoming links:

 ![Kustomize Incoming Links](img/kustomize-incoming-links.png)